Alabama Defenders

 Emery Boards

 Emery boards are generally less abrasive than the metal nail files, and hence, emery boards may take longer to file down nails than metal nail files.
 However, nail files may play a role in the disease transmission if they are used on more than one person without adequate sterilization.
-Emery boards are usually less expensive than metal nail files, therefore emery boards can be economically disposed of after use on a single person.
+Emery boards are usually less expensive than metal nail files, therefore cheap emery boards can be economically disposed of after use on a single person.

-Conservative
+Definition of Conservative

 Weekly Christian History Lessons brought to you by Alabama Defenders